addoxy/MailYard/README.md

 - Copy/paste and duplicate blocks
 - Advanced styling controls with spacing, borders, and typography

-## 📖 How It Works
+## How It Works

-1. **Choose Blocks**: Start with pre-built email blocks from the left sidebar
+1. **Choose Blocks**: Start with pre-built email blocks from the components library
-2. **Drag & Design**: Drop blocks onto the canvas and arrange them visually
+2. **Drag & Design**: Drop blocks onto the design area and arrange them visually
-3. **Customize**: Use the right inspector panel to style colors, fonts, spacing, and more
+3. **Customize**: Use the styling controls to adjust colors, fonts, spacing, and more
-4. **Preview**: Test your email across different clients and devices
+4. **Preview**: Test your email in desktop and mobile views
-5. **Export**: Generate clean React components or production-ready HTML
+5. **Export**: Generate clean React components

-## 🎯 Who Is This For?

-- **Marketers**: Create professional campaigns without developer dependency
-- **Designers**: Focus on visual design without worrying about email client quirks
-- **Developers**: Generate clean, maintainable email code and components
-- **Small Teams**: Streamline email creation workflow with collaborative features

-## 📧 Email Client Compatibility
+## Email Client Compatibility

-Emails built with MailYard work seamlessly across:
+Emails built with MailYard are compatible with widely used email providers because it uses React Email, ensuring your designs work across:

-- Gmail (Desktop & Mobile)
+- Gmail
-- Outlook (2016, 2019, Office 365)
+- Outlook
-- Apple Mail (macOS & iOS)
+- Apple Mail
 - Yahoo Mail
-- Thunderbird
 - And many more

+## Coming Soon

+- **Advanced Layout Systems**
+  - Section Blocks for grouping multiple elements
+  - Grid Blocks for multi-column newsletter layouts

+- **Undo/Redo System**
+  - Complete history tracking for all operations
+  - Never lose your work while experimenting

+- **Database & Authentication**
+  - Cloud saving with user accounts

+- **Direct Email Sending**
+  - Integration with Resend using your own API key
+  - Send beautiful emails directly from the platform